ls12styler/dialogflow-messenger-bookmarklet/README.md

 1. Open the website you want to inject the widget into
 1. Click the bookmarklet, you will be prompted for some details
-1. Fill in the required details, which can be found by performing the following:
+1. Fill in the required details
+    - For Dialogflow, add any styling you'd like the bot to have (you can see what styles can be applied [here](https://cloud.google.com/dialogflow/cx/docs/concept/integration/dialogflow-messenger#css-customize-general))
+1. When finished with the configuration, click "Go!"
+1. The Chatbot should appear in the bottom right

+## Dialogflow Chatbot Widget

+You can find the specific configuration details for the widget by performing the below:

     * Visiting the [Dialogflow CX portal](https://dialogflow.cloud.google.com/cx/projects) and selecting your project and agent
     * In the "Manage" section, select "Integrations"
     * Under "Text Based", find "Dialogflow Messenger" and click "Connect"
+    * You will need to enable the unauthenticated API
     * Extract the values of the "project-id", "agent-id", "language-code" and "chat-title" attributes in the code example
-    * Paste each value into each respective input
+    * Paste each value into each respective input on the widget configuration fields
-1. Add any styling you'd like the bot to have (you can see what styles can be applied [here](https://cloud.google.com/dialogflow/cx/docs/concept/integration/dialogflow-messenger#css-customize-general))
-1. When finished with the configuration, click "Go!"
-1. The Chatbot should appear in the bottom right

-# Dialogflow Chatbot Widget

-1. Instructions here specific to Dialogflow Messenger

 ## Vertex Search Widget

-1. Instructions here specific to Vertex Search
+You can find the specific configuration details for this widget by performing the below:

+    * Visiting the [Search & Conversation console](https://console.cloud.google.com/gen-app-builder/engines) and selecting your Search application
+    * In the menu, select "Integration"
+    * Add in the domain of the website you want to deploy the widget too, or if you're using this locally enter `localhost` and click save
+    * Extract the values of the "configId" and "location" attributes in the code example
+    * Paste each value into each respective input on the widget configuration fields

 ## Help!
 It's not working!